LorenzoMantiloni/TPE-Source/README.md

 # TPE-Source
 MatLab functions and scripts for displacement, strain and stress induced by a disk-shaped Thermo-Poro-Elastic source in a poro-elastic half-space.

 This software is for academic use.
 Do not use this in a commercial environment.
+I appreciate any feedback or bug report.

 The functions collected in this repository implement the semi-analytical solutions for displacement, strain and stress field due to a disk-shaped Thermo-Poro-Elastic source (TPE) included in an elastic half-space, and subject to a sudden increase in pore pressure and temperature, as described in: